jkaashoek/senior_thesis/README.md

 # Senior Thesis README
-Code base for my Applied Math undergraduate thesis
+Code base for my Applied Math undergraduate thesis.
+All requirements can be found in requirements.txt and can be installed with
+`pip install -r requirements.txt `

 ## Code